ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Auto mod icon][Auto]

 > Score multiplier: 1.00 (unranked)

 > Shortcut key: `V` / Hold `Ctrl` when selecting a beatmap

-> Description: Watch a perfect automated play through the song
+> Watch a perfect automated play through the song

 Auto mod allows the player to watch a perfect playthrough of the selected beatmap.

-This mod functions exactly like a [replay](/wiki/replay), allowing 2x/0.5x speed to be used and comments on the beatmap to be seen and made.
+This mod functions exactly like a [replay](/wiki/Replay "Replay"), allowing 2x/0.5x speed to be used and comments on the beatmap to be seen and made.
 The Auto mod will always get an SS (100% accuracy) except in special cases.

-Since the player is not actively playing the beatmap, the play is considered unranked.
+Since the player is not actively playing the beatmap and more to watching the replay, the play is considered unranked.

 ---

-In [osu!][osu! wikilink] mode, Auto mod will spin quickly to the maximum 477 spins per minute in counter-clockwise rotation for spinners.
+In [osu!standard][osu! wikilink] mode, Auto mod will spin quickly to the maximum 477 spins per minute in counter-clockwise rotation for spinners.

 ---